RehanSaeed/rehansaeed.github.io/content/posts/2016/seo-friendly-urls-asp-net-core/index.md

 }
 ```

-The difference between my version and the one in the StackOverflow answer is that mine optionally handles non-ASCII characters using the boolean remapToAscii parameter.
+The difference between my version and the one in the Stack Overflow answer is that mine optionally handles non-ASCII characters using the boolean remapToAscii parameter.
 This parameter remaps special UTF8 characters like `è` to their ASCII equivalent `e`.
 If there is no equivalent, then those characters are dropped.
 All modern browsers except Internet Explorer and Edge display the `è` correctly.
 Older browsers like Internet Explorer percent encode these international characters so they are displayed as `%C3%A8`.
 What you set this to depends on whether your target users are English speakers and if you care about supporting IE and Edge.
 I must say that I was hoping Edge would have added support so that `remapToAscii` could be turned off by default but I'm sorely disappointed.

 Using the third parameter you can specify a maximum length for the title with any additional characters being dropped.
 Finally, the last thing to say about this method is that it has been tuned for speed.